-The second photo of Albert S. LILLIE is with a woman.
-On the back Samuel Royalty LILLIE or his sister Ruth J. LILLIE wrote, “My Grand Pa was going to marry Mrs. Roper But she died.
+In the second photo of Albert S. LILLIE, he is with a woman.
+On the back Samuel Royalty LILLIE or his sister, Ruth J. LILLIE wrote, “My Grand Pa was going to marry Mrs. Roper But she died.
 Then he married Geneva.”
-From this information the photo can be dated at between 1900-1904 as his first wife died in 1899 and he was married to Geneva MASON 6 years in 1910 as seen on the census.
+From this information, the photo can be dated at between 1900-1904 as his first wife died in 1899 and he was married to Geneva MASON 6 years in 1910 as seen on the census.

 Joe Rooney has kindly given me permission to use these photographs on my blog.

 Old Photographs Help Solve Relationships in Family Tree

 While I worked through the other names, the pieces of the puzzle began to form a larger picture of the family tree.
 I ended up attaching nearly 120 photos to 51 persons in my database.
 About 30 photos remain, 10 with names, and the rest being unidentified persons.